 Any browser used to access the Kings of Chaos website must adhere to the following rules:

 Recruiter: A methodical system of gaining officers, or soldiers, where participants click on each other's links.
-Such a system may be automated, partially automated, or completely manual.
+Retrieving links may be automated, partially automated or completely manual.
+All images must be clicked manually.

 Any such recruiting systems or "recruiters" must adhere to the following guideline: